Blocked Tear Duct in Babies

 From yellow discharge to eye infections, blocked tear ducts cause discomfort to babies and worry to parents.
-Tears cannot drain properly when the duct is blocked, and the duct ends up swelling or getting infected.
-Keep reading to learn more about blocked tear duct in babies.
+Tears cannot drain properly when the duct is blocked, and the duct ends up swollen or getting infected.
+Keep reading to learn more about a blocked tear duct in babies.

 A blocked tear duct is a condition when the tear duct (where tears drain through a small tube in the eyes) gets blocked or doesn’t open up properly.
 Blocked tear ducts usually reveal themselves during the first two weeks after the baby is born, when the baby starts getting “watery” eyes.
 A yellow or white discharge often accompanies them, and sometimes this discharge ends up sealing the eyelids shut too.